zammad/zammad-documentation/admin/console/working-on-users.rst

    >> User.find(**USERID**).login_failed

-Change / Update Email address of user
+Change / Update Email Address of User
 -------------------------------------

 If needed, you can simply change the Email address of the user.